Prithvitarale/peepll/README.md

 - ***Dynamic Memory-Update:*** Lines

 ### **5. Notes for Reproducibility**
 - Important: This code is designed to run on CPU only.
-GPU support is coming soon.
+GPU support will be added soon.
 - Results are averaged over multiple runs, as described in the paper.
 For consistency, ensure the random seeds are set as in the scripts.
 - Logs and outputs will include key metrics and figures to match the results in the paper.